daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 The prerequisites are very different, the students in this module may come from diverse *backgrounds*.

-We will focus on material:
+We will try to focus on material:

-- not covered in BEE1029
+- not covered in BEE1029 or
-- more rigorous and detailed versions of this
+- more rigorous and detailed versions of this, and
-- real world applications, especially in business
+- real world applications, especially in business.

 Some of you may have already seen some of the material covered here.
-If so, try to learn it in more detail, be better able to explain it to others, be able to apply it.
+If so, try to learn it in more detail, become better at explaining  it to others, and learn to apply it to real-world issues.

 \bigskip

-*Note: From 2019 onwards, all students in this module will come from the "CORE ESPP"*
+*Note: From 2020 onwards, all students in this module will come from the "CORE ESPP"*

 \url{https://www.core-econ.org/espp/}